occiware/TOSCA-Studio/README.md

 If a tosca topology needs inputs, TOSCA-Studio will read them from `.csv` files in the folder `inputs`.
 The `.csv` must be named as the tosca topolology, suffixed by `-inputs.csv`.
-For example, for the topoloyg `nodecellar.yml`, the corresponding input file is `inputs/nodecellar-inputs.csv`.
+For example, for the topology `nodecellar.yml`, the corresponding input file is `inputs/nodecellar-inputs.csv`.

 The format of the inputs are as follow: `<name>:<value>`.